andy-netgenius/panssh/README.md

 Further instructions will then be displayed.

 ### Recent changes

+* 1.3.0:
+  * Added `.copy` and `.rsync` built-in commands to copy/sync directories to/from the remote site.
+  * Various minor fixes and improvements.
 * 1.2.1:
   * Added [.lando.panssh.yml](./blob/latest/lando/.lando.panssh.yml), which provides [easy setup](./blob/latest/lando/README.md) of PanSSH in a [Lando](https://lando.dev/) project.
   * Improved handling of syntax errors in bash commands.